openjfx/javafx-gradle-plugin/README.md

         modularity.inferModulePath.set(true)
     }

-In Gradle versions below 6.4, setting the `addModulesPlugin` option to `false` will have no effect.
+In Gradle versions below 6.4, setting the `useNativeModuleSupport` option to `true` will have no effect.